 Aim of the course

-The workshop held at Pride inn Hotel, Mombasa, Kenya was organised by the Annals of African Surgery aimed at helping investigators acquire skills and develop strategic means to communicate with the broad scientific community and, in particular, to publish scientific articles in peer-reviewed journals.
-A team of surgeon scientists/educators led discussions on scientific publishing policies, statistical evaluation of data, ethical requirements, and organisation of a manuscript.
+The workshop was organised by the Annals of African Surgery aimed at helping investigators acquire skills and develop strategic means to communicate with the broad scientific community and, in particular, to publish scientific articles in peer-reviewed journals.
+A team of surgeon scientists/educators led discussions on scientific publishing policies, statistical evaluation of data, ethical requirements and organisation of a manuscript.

 In attendance were medical students, residents and surgeons who had done some research (dissertation/thesis), and still had difficulties writing up their findings in a publishable manuscript format.

-The workshop was kicked off by remarks from the Editor-in-Chief, Prof. Hassan Saidi.
+The workshop was kicked off by remarks from the Editor-in-Chief, Dr. James Kigera.
 He introduced the faculty and outlined the course content.
 Sessions included: What can you publish?
 The scope of articles accepted by AAS Dr. Phillip Mwachaka PPT

 General structure of a research article.
 IMRAD format Dr. Phillip Mwachaka PPT

 Using data to communicate Dr. James Kigera PPT

 Authorship â€“ Ethical issues and the order of authors Dr. Bahaty Riogi PPT